How is Child Support Calculated in Jacksonville, FL?

 Although parents are not permitted to negotiate with the court for lower monthly payments—unless they have requested a child support modification with proof of a significant and long-lasting change in circumstances—allowable deductions may reduce the total amount when properly applied.

-Most Jacksonville divorce lawyers are aware of these allowable deductions, but it is important that you trust in a professional who is up-to-date with the most current deductions—as the laws surrounding child support are constantly changing.
+Most lawyer are aware of these allowable deductions, but it is important that you trust in a professional who is up-to-date with the most current deductions—as the laws surrounding child support are constantly changing.
 Some of the most notable deductions that could apply to your case include health insurance premiums, alimony, union dues, retirement payments, uniform expenses and any other child support payments.
 To ensure that all applicable deductions are applied to your case, it is highly recommended that you consult with the legal team at Charles E. Willmott, P.A.

 Can I modify my child support obligations once they have been set by the court?